0xad1onchain/TRTLMiningPoolObserver/README.md

 ## Acknowledgments

 * Turtle Coin Developers
-* All the API pool providers
+* Cryptonote for developing the pools